V-Sekai/manuals/decisions/20230803-idle-rpg-home.md

 ## Context and Problem Statement

 We aim to provide a compelling reason for users to stay engaged in the V-Sekai world.
-An idle RPG game could be the solution, offering continuous gameplay that encourages prolonged interaction.
+A social RPG game could be the solution, offering continuous gameplay that encourages prolonged interaction.

 ## Proposed Solution